IMTtugraz/PyQMRI/README.rst

 :bash:`pytest test/unittests`
 :bash:`pytest test/integrationtests`

+For more detailed instructions on how to contribute have a look at _contributing.

 Limitations and known Issues:
 ------------------------------
 Currently runs only on GPUs due to having only basic CPU support for the clfft_.